philipjscott/node-video-proxy/README.md

 GET /video/:url
 ```

 Where `url` is a URL encoded video URL.
-A request is made from the Node.js server, and the stream response is piped though the HTTP response.
+A request is made from the Node.js server, and the stream response is piped through the HTTP response.
 The **most common pitfall** to implementing a proxy server is forgetting to forward the stream's response headers.
-If you forget to do that, you
+If you forget that, you won't be able to seek in the video player.

 ### Running locally